-The Faust virus falls under the Phobos ransomware family.
-Ransomware of this type encrypts all the data on your PC (images, documents, excel sheets, music, videos, etc) and adds its own extension to every file, creating the info.txt text files in each directory which contains the encrypted files.
+The Faust virus is classified as a variant of the Phobos ransomware family.
+This ransomware strain encrypts all data stored on the infected PC, encompassing images, documents, Excel sheets, music, videos, and other file types.
+It appends its unique extension to each encrypted file and generates info.txt text files in every directory that contains the encrypted files.

 What is Faust virus?

-☝️ A scientifically accurate designation for the Faust would be “a Phobos family ransomware-type malicious agent”.
+☝️ An accurate designation for the Faust would be “a Phobos family ransomware-type malicious agent”.

 |Ransomware family1||Phobos ransomware|